kmanpearl/7712_alignment_and_assembly/README.md

 1. Alignment: Reads and query sequences are divided into kmers.
 If an exact match between a read kmer and query sequence kmer is found, the alignment is extended using a dynamic programming algorithm.
-2. Assembly: A de Bruijn graph is created from k-1mers.
+2. Assembly: A de Bruijn graph is created with k-1mers as nodes and kmers as directed edges.
 Then a depth-first-search is used to traverse the graph and find all possible paths between start and stop nodes.

 Note that at this time, only the alignment step is completed.